 Rebecca C. Morgan

-Boston Asset Management Chair in Elder Law and Director, Center for Excellence in Elder Law
+Boston Asset Management Chair in Elder Law, Center for Excellence in Elder Law

 B.S.B.A., Central Missouri State University

 Aging and the Law (J.D. and LL.M. courses), Elder Law, Trusts and Estates, Disability Law

 Rebecca C. Morgan is the Boston Asset Management Chair in Elder Law.
 Professor Morgan teaches a variety of elder law courses in the J.D. and LL.M. programs and oversees the elder law concentration program for J.D. students.
 She is the successor co-author of Matthew Bender's Tax, Estate and Financial Planning for the Elderly, and its companion forms book (Lexis), a co-author of Representing the Elderly in Florida, (Lexis), The Fundamentals of Special Needs Trusts (Lexis), Ethics in an Elder Law Practice (ABA) and Planning for Disability (Bloomberg BNA Portfolio) and co-author of Elder Law in Context (casebook, forthcoming Aspen).
 She is a member of the elder law editorial board for Matthew Bender.
 Professor Morgan has authored a number of articles on a variety of elder law issues and has spoken a number of times on subjects of elder law.
 She is the co-editor of the Elder Law Prof Blog, http://lawprofessors.typepad.com/elder_law/ (with Katherine Pearson (Penn State)).